ifle/vscode-nitra-lang/README.md

 # Nitra Language support

-This is the README for your extension "vs-code-nitra".
-After writing up a brief description, we recommend including the following sections.
+Support for the Nitra programming language in visual studio code.

-## Support for the Nitra programming language in visual studio code.
+## Highlighting

 Highlighting